warp-ds/tech-docs/docs/components/buttons/elements.md

 #### Disabled state

 Disabled is an anti-pattern and is not supported.
-There will ALWAYS be users who don't understand why an element is disabled, or users who can't even see that it is disabled because of poor lighting conditions or other reasons.
+There will always be users who don't understand why an element is disabled, or users who can't even see that it is disabled because of poor lighting conditions or other reasons.

 ### Props